zmap/zgrab/README.md

 ## Requirements

-zgrab requires go version of at least 1.3.3
+zgrab requires go version of at least 1.3.3.
+Please note that this is newer than the version included in Ubuntu 14.04 apt repository.